5jt/dyalog-cookbook/manuscript/05_logging.md

 A>
 A> I> If the user command `]ADOC_browse` is not available you should issue the `]uupdate` command.
 That would bring all Dyalog user commands up to date. `ADOC_Browse`, `ADOC_List` and `ADOC_Help` should then all be available.

-The `Logger` class is now part of `MyApp` together with some dependencies:
+The `Logger` class and its dependencies will now be included when we build `MyApp`:

 * `APLTreeUtils` is a namespace that contains some functions needed by most applications.
 All members of the APLTree library depend on it.
 * `FilesAndDirs` is a class that offers method for handling files and directories.